If you want to keep your upholstered furniture looking new, it’s crucial to maintain the proper cleaning regimen.

-There are 4 main cleaning codes you’ll need to be aware of— cleaning code S, X, W, and WS.
+There are many different cleaning codes out there nowadays, but generally speaking, there are 4 main cleaning codes you’ll need to be aware of— cleaning code S, X, W, and WS.
 They each have a specific meaning, and with some research, you can learn which cleaning products will be safe to use.

 The product label, usually in an inconspicuous space like under the cushions, displays the appropriate cleaning code for the furniture.
 If there are no labels at all, you should always call the manufacturer—or a cleaning company— before cleaning just to be safe.

 While some codes like S require more careful cleaning, such as using a dry cleaning solvent, code W is one of the easiest cleaning codes for upholstery fabrics.

 The quick video below give a great overview of the main cleaning codes you are likely to come across: